Momentum Failure Can Be Positive

 The present day weekly chart of the S&P 500 below shows an example of the case where momentum fails “to move back into oversold territory” (below -80).
 It is important to understand the difference between a set-up and a confirmed set-up.
 The chart below illustrates the first step or a set-up.
 In order for the set-up to be confirmed, the momentum indicator (Wm%R) needs to experience a weekly close above the center line (-50).

 A similar set-up can be found on the chart of the NYSE Composite, telling us if the set-up is confirmed, it may have broad implications above and beyond the S&P 500.

 This week’s video puts some context around recent weakness in numerous ETFs, including technology (QQQ), metals (DBB), REITS (IYR), emerging markets (EEM), oil (USO), mid-caps (MDY), and dividend stocks (DVY).

 The set-up is broad and extends outside the United States, as illustrated with the weekly chart of global stocks (VT) below.

 Set-ups mean very little until a confirmation is in place, something that may happen on either Friday, October 28 or Friday, November 4.
-However, this set-up aligns with information covered on October 10, September 6, and August 20.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+However, this set-up aligns with information covered on October 10, September 6, and August 20.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.